NurmanZahin/smile_detector/README.md

 ## Introduction
 This is a simple image classification project when I had first learnt about computer vision.
 I had decided to make it into a simple web application using the flask.

-Our group decided to focus on an nlp project that will be deployed on telegram.

 ## Getting Started